DonChart/Balanced_Scorecard_Estimator_Project/README.md

 daily without intervention after completion.
 It was built in a manner that yearly updates to elements and tiered scoring were easily implemented.
 ----

+** Disclaimer - This dataset is not active and has some omissions to protect any possible Intellectual Property

 ## Table of Contents
 - [Tools](#Tools)
 - [Data Acquisition / SQL Preperation](#Data-Acquisition)